 Buckless has worked on several projects within JBA’s Tribal Evaluation practice area.
 She is currently a capacity building specialist through the Tribal Evaluation Institute.
 Prior to joining JBA, she worked for Salish Kootenai College as a faculty member and program evaluator in the Community Health and Development Department.

-Buckless is Bitterroot Salish from the Confederated Salish and Kootenai Tribes of the Flathead Reservation in Montana.
+Buckless also has experience partnering with tribes and tribal programs to design, implement, and evaluate evidence-based cancer control initiatives through her work at the American Indian Cancer Foundation.
 She received an M.P.H. in community health promotion with a health disparities concentration from the University of Minnesota School of Public Health.